DnA-FX/DnA-FX.github.io/projects/synthworks/index.md

 {% capture text %}
 Experimental Sound Engines.
 Built to Modulate.
 Designed to Evolve.

-**SynthWorks** is the sub-project where sound is broken down, restructured, and rebuilt from the waveform up.
-Born from a love of modular and hands-on control, **SynthWorks** delivers tools for sonic architects — synths, modules, and tones that invite us to design, destroy, and reshape our signal path in real time.
+**SynthWorks** is the sub-project that ignited our entire creative journey.
+Born from a fascination with modular synthesis and the power of hands-on control, **SynthWorks** is where we explore the fundamental building blocks of sound.
+It's our way of providing tools for fellow sonic architects - innovative synths, versatile modules, and inspiring tones that invite us to design, disrupt, and completely reshape our signal paths in real time.
 {% endcapture %}

 {% include feature.html